About Susan Decoteau-Ferrier and Gen X Traveler.

 Much of my motivation for starting GenXTraveler was my frustration with being between 35 and retirement age but only finding sites written by and for 20-somethings and retirees.
 Where does that leave my entire generation–Generation X?

 I didn’t have the luxury or even the drive to backpack across the US or Europe in my 20s.
 Did I miss my chance?
 Am I supposed to wait until I am 65 or 70 before going out to experience other cultures and see the globe?

 That doesn’t sit well with me.
 Even worse is the idea that this might be my lot.

-I have to admit, I am on the older end of the Gen X spectrum but by all definitions I am part of the MTV crowd.
+I have to admit, I am on the older end of the Gen X spectrum but by all definitions, I am part of the MTV crowd.
 The late 80s to mid-90s was a time of change for me.
 I finished college became what I considered a responsible adult, bought a house and married my best friend, Bill.

-I had done a little traveling up to that point; a family camping trip throughout most of the US as a kid, a extended-family cruise to the Caribbean in my late teens, a trip to Canada and one to Acapulco in my 20s.
+I had done a little traveling up to that point; a family camping trip throughout most of the US as a kid, an extended-family cruise to the Caribbean in my late teens, a trip to Canada and one to Acapulco in my 20s.

 Bill and I found time to travel a bit during those early years.
 We did our traveling exclusively in the US.
 We fell in love with New Orleans, LA and that became an every year trip for a while as did our summer stays in Cape Cod, MA and Cape May, NJ.

 My Mom had the travel bug.
 When I travel I feel like I am honoring her memory.
 When I see things she never saw I think how much she would have loved it.
-And I imagine, if there is life after death how thrilled she is that I caught the bug.
+And I imagine if there is life after death how thrilled she is that I caught the bug.